 Amazon Black Friday UK 2020: save on Apple AirPods Pro, Echo Show and LG TVs

-Amazon's early Black Friday sale is underway with prices slashed on everything from coffee machines to TVs and AirPods.
+Amazon's early Black Friday sale is underway with prices reduced on everything from TVs to Apple AirPods.

 Amazon’s early Black Friday sale continues with plenty of savings across all categories, over two weeks before the actual Black Friday weekend.